Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/notebooks/data_transfer.md

 8. In the open terminal app you can now use the rsync command to copy data to/from your project space in RDS.

-To copy data from RDS to the DGX, you can type the following into the open terminal:
+To copy data from RDS to the GPU cluster, you can type the following into the open terminal:

 ::: {.callout-note}
 Be sure to replace everything in brackets `<` `>` with values specific to the data you are trying to copy as follows: